vaniliacahya/SmartLink_Project/readme.md

 ## Open Api

-If you're interested in using our Open Api, this is an example of how to do so.
+If you're interested in using my Open Api, this is an example of how to do so.

 ```bash
 https://app.swaggerhub.com/apis-docs/vaniliacahya/SmartLink/1.0.0